 If you just can’t bring yourself to put your decor’s needs ahead of giving your child a play mat with fun colors and artwork, this Winthome mat gives you the best of both worlds.
 Let your baby play on it and take in the stimulating colors and drawings.
 Then when play time is over, roll up the 4.9-foot diameter portable mat, and it becomes a tote bag with built-in shoulder straps.
 You even can store a few of the baby’s toys inside the rolled-up fabric.
 A play mat that cleans up after itself?
 Your living room decor will never look better.

 Perhaps you constantly feel guilty about letting your toddler play and sleep on the floor at your house because you feel your cleaning skills are inadequate (thanks a lot, MIL).
 Don’t feel like you’re putting your baby at risk each time he or she naps or plays on the floor.
 Use this easy to clean mat that has an organic front and an incredibly comfortable design for nap time … for baby or mom.
-It measures almost 5×5 feet and is 1 inch thick for plenty of padding.
+It measures 40 inches in diameter and is 1 inch thick for plenty of padding.

 If your baby’s modern play mat looks like it’s been out in the rain after he or she plays on it for an hour, this 6.5×4.5-foot Little Bot waterproof mat is the answer.
 It won’t soak up whatever mystery liquid the baby places on it like cloth mats do.
 (Please, for the love of God, let that mystery dampness be drool or a spilled sippy cup of water.)